remove the base package if you have installed it:

 However, please remember to convert the keys to snake_case.

-, set if the service provider should load the handlers form the folder routes/telegram.php
+The third routes, set if the service provider should load the handlers form the folder routes/telegram.php, by

 Commands